vanesascode/react-hook-form-zod-typescript-server-errors-exercises/README.md

 - Form using React-Hook-Form
 - Form using React-Hook-Form and Zod

-Investigating, analizing and modifying them, helped me understand forms and technologies related much better.
+Investigating, analyzing and modifying them, helped me understand forms and technologies related much better.

 ---